bastian-pnptc/premaster/index.md

         content: >
           Back in Stuttgart you will spend 50% of your time with a team you have not worked with before to get even more insights
         date: 4 months
-  - title: Corporation Innovation Management
+  - title: Corporate Innovation Management
     blocks:
       - title: Apply for the Innovation PreMaster Program
         content: >